RohiniJ1204/devops-fullstack-app/README.md

 - Deploy the application on cloud platforms such as AWS or GCP.
 - Implement container orchestration using Kubernetes for scalability.
 - Integrate a database (e.g., MongoDB or MySQL) for persistent storage.
-- Set up automated triggers using GitHub webhooks for real-time CI/CD.
 - Add monitoring and logging tools (e.g., Prometheus, Grafana).

 ---